 Save When You Spend: Automatically save money with every purchase.

-Save When You Get Paid: Automatically transfer 10% of your paycheck to savings.
+Save When You Get Paid: Automatically transfer a percentage of your paycheck to savings.

 Do you have a savings account already?
 How do you build your savings each month?